X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Sample Selection and the X-ray Halo

 We select as optimal targets the 30 background quasars of \cite{Lehner13} and \cite{Prochaska19} for which LLSs are reported, often associated with moderate-ionization OVI absorbers \citep{Fox13,Lehner13}.

-Eleven of these objects have \xmm RGS data available, and two of these have also \chandra-LETG data (see \S \ref{appsec:sample-selection}).
-Of these eleven targets, we selected only those (a) whose total RGS and LETG spectra have signal-to-noise per resolution element SNRE$>4$ in the continuum adjacent the LLS-frame \ovii K$\alpha$ transition and (b) whose intervening LLSs have been confidently associated to $\sim$L$^*$ galaxies.
+Eleven of these objects have \xmm RGS data available, and two of these have also \chandra-LETG data (see \S \ref{appsec:sample-selection}). { Of these eleven targets, we selected only those (a) whose intervening LLSs have been confidently associated to $\sim$L$^*$ galaxies and, among those, (b) whose total RGS and LETG spectra have signal-to-noise per resolution element SNRE$>4$ in the continuum adjacent the LLS-frame \ovii K$\alpha$ transition.
+The second of these two selection criteria allows for the search of associated \ovii$_{K\alpha}$ absorption in the individual X-ray spectra of the targets (see \S \ref{appsec:sample-selection} for additional details)}.